 Scottish Faiths Action for Refugees

-Scottish Faiths Action for Refugees is a partnership project which seeks to co-ordinate and promote action by faith communities in Scotland to support asylum seekers and refugees.
+Scottish Faiths Action for Refugees (SFAR) is a partnership project which seeks to co-ordinate and promote action by faith communities in Scotland to support asylum seekers and refugees.

 People across the world have watched in horror as the stories of refugees and their treatment by politicians and societies has failed to live up to their own principles of hospitality and helping those in need.